Episode #409 (Originally aired 11/04/16)

 The Mormons

-who bailed on Trump Big Lee.
+who bailed on Trump Bigley.

 White evangelicals go for Trump over Hillary, 75 to 14, but only 19% of Utah Mormons have a favorable view of Orange Hitler.

 Because apparently the Mormons believe you shouldn't vote for a lying infantile scumbag just because he's on your team.
+And they're Mormons.

 They'll believe almost anything.

+They believe underwear has magic powers.
 And you get your own planet when you die.

-And Adam and Eve were born in Missouri and Jesus hung with the Indians who were Jewish.
+And Adam and Eve were born in Missouri.
+And Jesus hung with the Indians who were Jewish.

 But ask one if Trump would make a good president, and they're like, do I look like I was born yesterday?